Torquay Tramways: History

 Construction was started in by the National Electric Construction Company (NECC) 1905 and the electrical system was installed by the Dolter Electric Company during 1906.
 The first trials took place in December but official testing by the Board of Trade did not take place until 7 March 1907.
 The public opening was then able to take place on 5 April 1907, but the line to Babbacombe was not ready until the end of the year and that along the seafront was completed on 16 April 1908.

-The Dolter company had obtained the Act and ordered the trams but the NECC, who had been contracted by them to lay the tracks, registered a subsidiary company in December 1907 named the Torquay Tramways Company to take over the Dolter company's operations in Torquay.
-This company obtained a Torquay and Paignton Tramways Act on 16 August 1909 to extend the seafront line 2.31 mi to Hyde Road, Paignton.
+The Dolter company had obtained the act of Parliament and ordered the trams but the NECC, who had been contracted by them to lay the tracks, registered a subsidiary company in December 1907 named the Torquay Tramways Company to take over the Dolter company's operations in Torquay.
+This company obtained the Torquay and Paignton Tramways Act 1909 (9 Edw.
+7. c. cxxxiv) on 16 August 1909 to extend the seafront line 2.31 mi to Hyde Road, Paignton.
 The council in Paignton insisted that the tram's power supply in their town was to be by overhead trolley wire rather than the Dolter stud system.
 Work on erecting trolley wires above the existing tracks started late in 1910 and was completed on 6 March 1911.
 The new line to Paignton was opened on 17 July 1911.
 The Dolter tram cars were rebuilt to collect current from the overhead wire.

 In 1920 the company started to operate buses to Newton Abbot and beyond but in 1922 they were transferred to Devon General when that business became a subsidiary of the NECC.
 In 1925, at the instigation of the Torquay Council, the Babbacombe Cliff Railway was operated by the Torquay Tramways Company.

-With the aim of extending further into Paignton, permission was sought in 1933 to convert to trolleybuses, but the Western National Omnibus Company objected and the necessary Act of Parliament was not passed.
+With the aim of extending further into Paignton, permission was sought in 1933 to convert to trolleybuses, but the Western National Omnibus Company objected and the necessary act of Parliament was not passed.
 Instead the company decided to convert its routes to motor bus operation.
-Parliament gave permission on 18 July 1933.
+Parliament gave permission in the Torquay and Paignton Tramways (Abandonment) Act 1933 (23 & 24 Geo.
+5. c. xxxviii) on 18 July 1933.
 Trams to Paignton were replaced by buses on 14 January 1934 and the remaining services ceased on 31 January 1934.

 Tram routes

-The location of the electricity generating station and depot was changed before construction was started, so some of the tracks authorised by the initial Act of Parliament were not built.
+The location of the electricity generating station and depot was changed before construction was started, so some of the tracks authorised by the initial Torquay Tramways Act 1904 were not built.
 The network in 1907 therefore consisted of just 6.79 mi.
 The extension to Paignton brought the network to 9.1 mi.

 The centre of the network was The Strand alongside the inner harbour at Torquay from where lines went north-east to Torre station and north-west to Babbacombe (which connected by two different connecting lines), and south to Paignton.
 The timetables identified five numbered routes: